jflaatsch/resetOpenDTU/README.md

 Discussion:
 ===================
-this script requires some understanding of python, selenium, and crontab to impliment fully.  there are several options and the script can be modified to meet your requirements by changing a few constants in main.py.
+this script requires some understanding of python, selenium, and crontab to implement fully.  there are several options and the script can be modified to meet your requirements by changing a few constants in main.py.

 Password storage options - keyring or environment variables, other methods are also possible but will require more modification to main.py
 -------------------
 - during automation testing, OpenDTU responded with a login screen. you will need to store the password for an OpenDTU user for the automated script to get past the login.
-- the script was developed for keyring, then finally implimented with environment variables on Raspberry Pi
+- the script was developed for keyring, then finally implemented with environment variables on Raspberry Pi
-- keyring may be more secure, but it is problematic on a Raspeberry Pi (reference: https://pypi.org/project/keyring/ and https://www.geeksforgeeks.org/storing-passwords-with-python-keyring/)
+- keyring may be more secure, but it is problematic on a Raspberry Pi (reference: https://pypi.org/project/keyring/ and https://www.geeksforgeeks.org/storing-passwords-with-python-keyring/)
 - choose one of the other or find another solution so that you don't have to store the password as plain text
 - for a good discussion of other options, reference: https://stackoverflow.com/questions/7014953/i-need-to-securely-store-a-username-and-password-in-python-what-are-my-options